ZOHAIB927/Power-BI-Sales-Dashboard/README.md

 💡 Conclusion

-This project highlights how SQL and Power BI can be leveraged to make data-driven business decisions.
-If you're looking to improve your skills in business intelligence and data analytics, this is a great hands-on project to explore!
+This project highlights how SQL and Power BI can be leveraged to generate insights which can help to make data-driven business decisions!